darktable-org/dtdocs/content/module-reference/processing-modules/demosaic.md

 : The threshold for an additional median pass.
 Defaults to “0” which disables median filtering.

 lmmse refine (_LMMSE_ only)
 : Refinement steps for use with the LMMSE demosaic algorithm.
 Median steps average the output.
 Refinement steps add some recalculation of red and blue channels.
+While the refinement options work well for luma noise, they may decrease quality on images with heavy chroma noise.

 color smoothing
 : Activate a number of additional color smoothing passes.
 Defaults to “off”.